World Shares Slide, Spooked by China Moves Toward Hong Kong

 Local

-The future for the S&P 500 lost 1% and the future for the Dow industrials also was down 1%, auguring a weak open on Wall Street.
+The future for the S&P 500 lost 0.2% and the future for the Dow industrials was down 0.3%, auguring a weak open on Wall Street.

 China's National People's Congress opened its annual session in Beijing and Premier Li Keqiang delivered a work report that promised 2 trillion yuan ($280 billion) in support for local governments to help them fight the pandemic and create jobs as the country struggles to revive growth.